About LifeWays

 Flickering through Autumn light

-A Practice of Attention:
+A Practice of Presence:

-Sometimes the work arrives as tenderness; sometimes as tension: a stem holding both blossom and thorn, a sky carrying both shadow and light.
+Sometimes the work arrives as tenderness; sometimes as tension: a stem holding both blossom and thorn, a sky carrying shadow and light.

 Each moment carries an imprint of what has passed –